JoinCODED/WS-Dart-M5-Collections/01_collections/03_types_in_lists.md

 }
 ```

-We can add angular brackets after `List` and within them, we tell dart what type of elements is allowed in this list of items.
+We can add angular brackets after `List`, and between them, we tell Dart the type of elements allowed in this list.

-Also, we can use `final` and `const` in our list declaration, but it behaves a bit different.. let's see what I mean:
+Furthermore, we can use `final` or `const` in our list declaration, but they behave a bit different.. let's see what this means:

 ```dart
 void main () {